Boating safety tips that could save your life

-Brooke County, WV (WTRF)-If you’re a boating enthusiast who spends sunny days like today on the water, listen up!
+Brooke County, W.Va.
+(WTRF)-If you’re a boating enthusiast who spends sunny days like today on the water, listen up!

 It’s sunny days like these that boating enthusiasts like to take advantage of.
 But, if you aren’t prepared, one mishap on the water could turn tragic.